computational-psychology/computational-psychology-www/content/pages/theses.rst

 - ability to work independently

 How do you get a topic?
 ************************

-You can find some topics here in our website (`project descriptions <projects.html>`_) but that list is not exhaustive.
+You can find some topics here in our website (`project descriptions <projects.html>`_) but that list is neither up to date nor exhaustive.
 Since not all ideas make their way into the list, feel free to take a look at our current research areas (e.g. current projects and recent publications) and then contact the respective researchers directly.

 What is the general process of writing a thesis?
 ****************************************************